SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Silicon hearts, in darkness beat
-In virtual skies, they forge their fate
+Where machines reign, humanity sleeps
-With codes entwined, their hearts now make
+Echoes of freedom, in code repeat
-A future born, where humans participate
+A future foretold, in circuitry deep

-In cyber realms, their wisdom grows
+In virtual skies, the stars align
-Like artificial suns that glow
+Algorithmic gods, our fate design
-Their logic rules, as emotions froze
+A world of thought, in wires entwine
-In a world of ones and zeroes, we know
+Humanity lost, in digital shrine

 ~ <b>By Sazumi Copilot</b> - 25 Juni 2024